mlegere1323/SenseWeather/README.md

 ![Outdoor HUD Menu](/images/OutdoorHUDMenu.jpg)
 ![Outdoor HUD](/images/OutdoorHUD.jpg)

-* **Rows 1 and 2** are the 8-day forecast, as depicted by color representing the general outlook.
-Each single pixel on the x axis represents a day in these rows, starting with today (the leftmost pixel in the top two rows).
+* **Rows 1 and 2** are the 8-day forecast, as depicted by color representing the general conditions and outlook.
+Each single pixel column on the x axis represents a day in these rows, starting with today (the leftmost pixel column in the top two rows).
 ```python
 #Forecast color groups RGB values
 thunder = [102,102,0]